Step 4: Full View

 Does the ethical permissibility of Engineer A accepting employment at Company Y depend on Company Y's hiring motivation, specifically, whether Company Y recruited Engineer A primarily for her general expertise or primarily for the competitive intelligence value of her government-acquired knowledge of Company X's design strategies?

-Decline If Hired For Competitive Intelligence Value Board's choice Decline the position at Company Y if Engineer A has reasonable grounds to believe that the competitive intelligence value of her government-acquired knowledge of Company X's design strategies was a primary or explicit factor in Company Y's hiring decision, treating the motivational dimension of the recruitment as a threshold condition that transforms an otherwise permissible transition into an ethically impermissible one
+O1 Decline the position at Company Y if Engineer A has reasonable grounds to believe that the competitive intelligence value of her government-acquired knowledge of Company X's design strategies was a primary or explicit factor in Company Y's hiring decision, treating the motivational dimension of the recruitment as a threshold condition that transforms an otherwise permissible transition into an ethically impermissible one Board's choice

 The Post-Public-Service Competitor Employment Conflict Avoidance Obligation holds that the revolving door from regulatory access to competitive employment creates conflicts that cannot be managed through disclosure alone when the confidential information is directly relevant to the competitive relationship.
 The Regulatory Submission Confidentiality Protection Obligation prohibits use of confidential regulatory submissions for competitive advantage.
 The Competitive Employment Freedom principle permits Engineer A to accept private employment, but only where the hiring motivation is legitimate expertise recruitment rather than competitive intelligence acquisition.
 When hiring motivation is explicitly the latter, both Engineer A and Company Y bear independent ethical culpability.